Charles Levin (actor)

-Life and career
+Early life and career

-Charles Levin was born on March 12, 1949, and from Chicago, Illinois, U.S. He was an American actor and appeared in television, movies and on stage.
-He was married to Katherine DeHetre from 1983 to 2007.
-This couple had 3 children Jesse Levin, Ben Levin, and Kate Levin.
-In 2007, Katherine passed away in a car accident.
-Levin was also known for playing the mohel in "The Bris" episode of Seinfeld, and Coco, the gay cook, in the pilot episode of The Golden Girls.
-His part was dropped because the part of Sophia Petrillo (played by Estelle Getty) changed from a recurring part to a main character.
+Levin was born in Chicago, Illinois on March 12, 1949.
+He acted in television, film and on stage.

-Levin appeared as a guest star on many television shows including Alice which he was best known for the role of Elliot Novak, he become a regular in the show’s 9th season and the recurring role of Eddie Gregg on Hill Street Blues from 1982 to 1986.
-Capital News (as Vinnie DiSalvo), Family Ties, Tales from the Darkside, The Twilight Zone, The Facts of Life, Falcon Crest (as Arthur Haberman), Punky Brewster (as Officer Bob), Thirtysomething, Night Court, L.A.
+He appeared as a guest star on many television shows.
+He also appeared in the television series Alice as the character of Elliot Novak.
+He become a regular in the show's ninth season.
+He had the recurring role of Eddie Gregg on Hill Street Blues from 1982 to 1986.
+Other series in which he appeared include Capital News (as Vinnie DiSalvo), Family Ties, Tales from the Darkside, The Twilight Zone, The Facts of Life, Falcon Crest (as Arthur Haberman), Punky Brewster (as Officer Bob), Thirtysomething, Night Court, L.A.
 Law (as Robert Caporale), Designing Women, Murphy Brown, NYPD Blue, and Law & Order.

-He was Jewish.
+Levin also played the mohel in "The Bris" episode of Seinfeld, and Coco, the gay cook, in the pilot episode of The Golden Girls.
+His character was written out because the part of Sophia Petrillo (played by Estelle Getty) changed from a recurring role to a main character.

+Personal life

+Levin was Jewish.
+Levin married Katherine DeHetre in 1983.
+Together, they had three children.

 Disappearance and death

-On July 8, 2019, Charles Levin's son reported to the police that Levin was missing, and had not been heard from since June 28.
+On July 8, 2019, Levin's son reported to the police that Levin was missing, and had not been heard from since June 28.
 At the time, Levin lived in Grants Pass, Oregon, and was in the process of moving to a new house in the town.
 Levin's car was found on July 12 on a remote road northeast of Selma, Oregon.
-The body of his dog, Boo Bear, was found inside.
+The body of his dog was found inside.
 Levin's body was found a day later.
 On November 8, 2019, authorities confirmed Levin's cause of death to be accidental.
 His car became stuck where it was later found, on an unmaintained wilderness road.
 After trying to free it, it appeared he left the car in search of help and fell to his death down a 30 ft embankment.
-He was 70 years old.
+He was 70.